Researcher Summary

 • The Post-Disaster City: Recovery and Transition in Christchurch, New Zealand

-This co-authored book project examines processes of recovery and transition following the 2010-11 Canterbury earthquakes.
+This co-authored book project examines processes of recovery and transition following the Canterbury earthquake sequence.
 We draw on empirical research from Christchurch to consider how cities and communities negotiate environmental disruption, whether slow or rapid onset.